nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **CLI**: Command Line Interface.
 Usually the in-built terminal or in the IDE the application is run on.
 * **GUI**: Graphical User Interface.
+* **Risk Level**: Students can be classified as high, medium, or low-risk level determined by the counsellor.

 --------------------------------------------------------------------------------------------------------------------